 As Chief Executive Officer of BlueWave, Trevor leads all aspects of the company’s finance, operations and expansion activity.
 Trevor joined BlueWave as a founding executive in early 2012 and helped grow the company into one of the most respected solar developers and financiers in New England.
 During his tenure at BlueWave, Trevor has played an integral role in driving growth and expansion to a national platform focused on community solar and residential home solar financing.

 Prior to joining BlueWave, Trevor was a Senior Director of Acquisitions and Development at Tishman Speyer, one of the largest and most respected real estate companies in the world.
 As a real estate private equity professional he gained extensive expertise in acquisitions, development, financing and asset management.
-With more than a decade of experience in real estate, Trevor successfully closed $1.25 billion in acquisitions.
 He was also the Regional Finance Director of the Boston region and was intimately involved in all aspects of Tishman Speyer’s regional business.

 Born in South Africa, Trevor was a Skye Foundation Fellow and also awarded a Fulbright scholarship to study at MIT, where he completed MS degrees in both Design Technology and Real Estate Development.
 He also holds a Bachelor of Building Arts and a Bachelor of Architecture from the Nelson Mandela Metropolitan University.

 Eric Graber-Lopez is deeply involved in all aspects of BlueWave’s development activities with leadership responsibilities for project financing.
 He and Mr. DeVillars joined forces to launch BlueWave’s solar development activities.